Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Proofs for the General Alphabet Setting

 Recall the two equivalent expressions for $\Rbar^{\rm iid}(Q_{\Xhat},D_0)$ in \eqref{eq:R_primal} and \eqref{eq:R_dual}.
 As stated following \eqref{eq:R_dual}, it is known from \cite{Dem02} that the supremum in \eqref{eq:R_dual} is uniquely attained by some $\lambda^*$ satisfying $\Lambda'(\Lambda) = D_0$ when $D_0 \in (\domin,\doprod)$, where $\Lambda(\lambda) = \EE_{\Pi}\big[ \log \EE_{Q}[e^{\lambda d_0(X,\Xhat)}] \big]$.
 Moreover, it is shown in \cite{Dem02} that the unique corresponding minimizer in \eqref{eq:R_primal} is $\Ptilde^*_{X\Xhat}$, defined in \eqref{eq:Pstar_IID}.
 In view of these known results, it is then natural that the formulation in Lemma \ref{lem:iid} reduces to that in Lemma \ref{lem:dual_IID}.
 We now proceed by showing this formally.

-The main issue that we need to address is that the results of \cite{Dem02} concern the rate after specifying $D_0$, whereas in \eqref{eq:setF_IID} we have specified $R$ but not $D_0$.
-Repeating the minimization problem here for convenience, we are interested in solutions to
+While we build on \cite{Dem02}, a key issue that we need to address is that their results concern the rate after specifying $D_0$, whereas in \eqref{eq:setF_IID} we have specified $R$ but not $D_0$.
+Recall that we are interested in solutions to

 Notice that this is precisely the definition of $\Dobar^{\rm iid}(Q_{\Xhat},R)$, so the resulting minimum value is trivially $D_0 = \Dobar^{\rm iid}(Q_{\Xhat},R)$.
 It remains to show that the {\em minimizer} is $\Ptilde^*_{X\Xhat}$ with $\lambda^*$ chosen according to this value of $D_0$, and that this minimizer is unique.